MarkDevram/MarkDevram/README.md

 👋 Hi, I’m Ramesh

-💼 I’m currently a software engineer at Ltimindtree with 2.8 years of experience in building React applications.
+💼 I’m currently a software engineer at LTIMindtree with 3.2 years of experience in backend development using Java and Spring Boot.

 🛠️ My tech stack includes:
-- HTML, CSS
-- React, Redux Toolkit
+- Java, Spring Boot
 - SQL
+- Git

-🚀 I stay up-to-date with the latest technologies and am currently upskilling with Next.js.
+🚀 I stay up-to-date with the latest technologies and am currently upskilling in microservices architecture.

-🤝 I’m looking to collaborate on exciting web development projects.
+🤝 I’m looking to collaborate on exciting backend development projects.

-📫 You can reach me on Linkedin
+📫 You can reach me on LinkedIn.

 😄 Pronouns: He/Him

 🏏 Fun fact: I love playing cricket!